chaunceygardiner/weewx-weatherboard/docs/reading-the-board.md

 tablet in another timezone, or with its clock simply set wrong, used to show a confident time that had nothing to do with when the reading was taken.

-The format lives in the field name, in `weewx.conf`:
+The format lives in the field name, in the skin's declaration:

 ```
 current.dateTime.format("%X")